Get insider access

 Beyerdynamic DT 1990 PRO

 The Beyerdynamic DT 1990 PRO and the Sennheiser HD 660 S are both very good open-back audiophile headphones, each with their own different sound signature.
-The Sennheiser have a warm, smooth sound, but lack body in the bass, and brightness in the treble.
-The Beyerdynamic have a fuller, brighter sound, but can also be rather piercing, and even a bit cluttered.
+The Sennheiser have a warm, smooth sound but lack thump and punch in the bass and clarity in the treble.
+The Beyerdynamic have a fuller, brighter sound, but they can also make sibilants and cymbals seem rather piercing.
+Listeners who prefer a more speaker-like passive soundstage will prefer the Beyerdynamic, which are also a bit more comfortable.
+On the other hand, the HD 660 S are cheaper.

 Sennheiser HD 800 S

-The Sennheiser HD 800 S are better headphones for neutral sound than the Sennheiser HD 660 S. They're more comfortable, noticeably better-built, and have a more neutral and flat sound profile.
+The Sennheiser HD 800 S are better headphones than the Sennheiser HD 660 S if you want a bigger and wider soundstage.
+The HD 800 S are more comfortable and noticeably better built.
 There's also a big difference in soundstage, as the HD 800 S create a wider, more out-of-head audio experience.
-However, the HD 660 S are way less expensive and may offer better overall value for their performance.
+However, the HD 660 S are much less expensive and may offer better overall value for money.

 Sennheiser HD 6XX